nicolasmatet/pycharm_settings/index.md

 settings > language & framework > SQL dialect
 : set how the IDE will handle SQL

 Global SQL Dialect
 : PostgreSQL.
 If you use another database in the code (e.g. clickhouse) you can set specific path to use another dialect

 ## Add a connection to a database
-**'+' > Datasource > postgresSQL**
+'+' > Datasource > postgresSQL
+: Configure database connection parameters

 Host:
 :  localhost # if you connect to integration / acceptance / sandbox / db-off through ssh, Host is still localhost

+Authentication
-Authentication: "User and password"
+: "User and password"

-User:
-:  ***

-Password:
-:  ***

-Database:
-:  ***

 ## List tables and views
 You can navigate the database structure in the database panel.

-If a schema is not showing:

-*right-click on the datasource* > Data Source Properties > Schemas : check schemas you want to be shown

 You can display the content of a table by double-clicking it

+Right-click on a table to see options to inspect and edit the definition of the table

 *right-click on a foreign key cell > go to*
 : enables to navigate to referenced / referencing rows

-Right-click on a table to see options to inspect and edit the definition of the table
+If a schema is not showing:

+*right-click on the datasource* > Data Source Properties > Schemas : check schemas you want to be shown

 ## Execute SQL
-*select the database you want* > jump to query console > new query console : opens a new SQL console for the selected database
+*click on a database* > jump to query console > new query console : opens a new SQL console for the selected database

 Type your query.
 Pycharm can autocomplete table names and join conditions.